YifanShenSZ/Columbus7-Extension/README.md

 Only bfgs updates Hessian by BFGS method, others keep using initial Hessian

 #### Minimum
-* NROOT also specifies which surface to optimize on.
+* NROOT (or FROOT) also specifies which surface to optimize on.
 You can overwrite it with the transition moment input transmomin (i.e. set computing transition moment between m-th and m-th state to optimize on m-th surface)
 * By default GDIIS searches for minimum with BFGS.
 You should see a line in gdiisin as bfgs

 #### Saddle point